icflorescu/aspa/readme.md

     images/sprite@2x.png                : ~
     favicon.ico                         : { raw: true }

-   A few observations:
+   **A few observations**:

    * `bare: true` means compile that file without the top-level function safety wrapper, see more about this [here](http://coffeescript.org/#usage);
    * .jade templates are transformed to JavaScript templating functions in JST namespace (i.e. `templates/item.jade` compiles to `JST['templates/item']` function);
    * `nib: true` refers to [this](http://visionmedia.github.com/nib/);
    * `skip: true` means don't include that file in the compiled output, just watch it for changes (in the example above, item.styl is dynamically imported into main.styl, so you don't want to include it again but you want to trigger a rebuild when its content changes;
    * `fonts/fontello.eot: { from: lib/fontello/font }` means copy `/client/lib/fontello/font/fontello.eot` to `/server/public/fonts/fontello.eot`;
-   * .js and .css files are compressed automatically in production mode, but other "compressible" assets must be explicitely marked with a `compress: true` option;
+   * .js and .css files are gzipped automatically in production mode, but other "compressible" assets must be explicitely marked with a `compress: true` option;
    * `raw: true` means don't fingerprint this file in production.

 III. **Run the aspa utility in the assets root folder** to build and deploy them to the public folder.